neured/3dprintyourbrain/README.md

 # Unzip this file
 gunzip -f $SUBJECTS_DIR/subcortical_tmp.nii.gz

-# Check all areas of interest for wholes and fill them out if necessary
+# Check all areas of interest for holes and fill them out if necessary
 for i in 7 8 16 28 46 47 60 251 252 253 254 255
 do
     mri_pretess $SUBJECTS_DIR/subcortical_tmp.nii \